survoai/humalect-docs/docs/06-Clusters/create-an-AWS-cluster.md

 ---

 ## Steps to create an AWS EKS Cluster
-Go to `clusters` tab from the left side navigation bar on Humalect platform and click on `Create new cluster`.
+Go to the `clusters` tab from the left side navigation bar on the Humalect platform and click on `Create new cluster`.
 ![aws-cluster-creation](./../../static/img/aws-cluster-creation.png)